-NOTE: In home routed sessions, the ECS Address Configuration Information comes from the H-SMF.
+NOTE 1: In home routed sessions, the ECS Address Information comes from the H-SMF.

+NOTE 2: The SMF does not derive the ECS Address Configuration Information based on the UE's location if the ECS Address Information comes from subscription information.

-6.5.2.1 ECS Address Provisioning by a 3rd Party AF
+6.5.2.2 ECS Address Provisioning by a 3rd Party AF

 As described in TS 23.558 [5], the Edge Configuration Server can be deployed in the MNO domain or can be deployed in a 3rd party domain by a service provider.
-If the ECS is deployed in a 3rd party domain by a service provider, a 3rd party AF can use Nnef_ParameterProvision to provide, update, or delete ECS Information for a UE (See TS 23.502 [3], clause 4.15.6.2).
+If the ECS is deployed in a 3rd party domain by a service provider, a 3rd party AF can use Nnef_ParameterProvision to provide, update, or delete ECS Address Information .

-When the AF uses Nnef_ParameterProvision to send a new ECS Address Information to the UDM for a UE (e.g. because on Application layer activity, change of UE location, etc.), the UDM may notify the SMF of the updated ECS Address Information and the new ECS Address Information will be sent to the UE in a PDU Session Modification procedure.Editor's note: It is FFS for multiple ECS address configuration information.
+When the AF uses Nnef_ParameterProvision to send a new ECS Address Information to the UDM for a group of UE(s), the UDM may notify the SMF of the updated ECS Address Information and the new ECS Address Information will be sent to the UE in a PDU Session Modification procedure.
+The mechanisms to propagate a change of ECS Address Information from the AF to the UE are further documented in clause 6.5.2.1 and in TS 23.502 [3], clause 4.15.6.2 and 4.15.6.3d.

-Editor's note: It is FFS whether the 3rd party AF would know the GPSI; the possibility to configure the ECS address for all UE in one operation should be considered.
+.

 Requirements for a 3rd party AF Changing the ECS configuration of an unique UE need first to be provided

 There is no reason that UDM support to send ECS address to any UE.